 What has led to the decision to do OKRs at Scout24?

-Scout24 had a rather traditional Top-Down approach of managing organizational and team objectives.
-We realized that there are certain aspects to improve in order to connect everybody better with strategic priorities and improve alignment towards organizational goals.
+Scout24 had a rather traditional top-down approach of managing organizational and team objectives.
+We realized that there were certain aspects that we needed to improve in order to better connect everyone to strategic priorities and alignment with organizational goals.

-During the time, some employees were already looking for ways to innovate and how other digital companies are working.
-Naturally, they started looking at the Bay Area and came across the concept of OKRs.
+During this time, some employees were already looking for ways to innovate and they started exploring how other digital companies were working.
+Naturally, they were looking around the Bay Area and came across the concept of OKR.

-We started a pilot in 2018 with about a hundred people and it created a positive dynamic.
-That’s why we decided to progressively implement OKRs across the whole organization in early 2019 with Workpath.
+We started a pilot in 2018 with about a hundred people and created a positive dynamic.
+That is why we decided to progressively implement OKRs across the whole organization with Workpath in early 2019 with Workpath.

 What role did the leadership team play in the OKR implementation and its success?

-In the beginning, there were some doubts, of course, but in general, the leadership team was very supportive.
-And that’s one of the main reasons why we are as successful as we are today.
-The leadership team has changed the way they communicate and talk about goals and set an example for the rest of the teams.
+There were some doubts at the beginning, of course, but in general the leadership team was very supportive.
+And that is one of the main reasons we are as successful as we are today.
+The leadership team has changed the way it communicates and talks about goals, and set an example for the rest of the teams.

 Today, OKR has become our common language.
-Whenever we talk in terms of success, prioritization, or capacity planning, we talk in terms of OKRs.
-And that’s because the leadership team was on board from the beginning and supported the decision.
+Whenever we talk about success, prioritization or capacity planning, we talk in terms of OKRs.
+And that is because the leadership team has been on board from the beginning and supported the decision.